tanghao-xiaomi/docs/en/demo/hello_world/Hello_World.md

 - `Kconfig`: Defines conditional compilation macros for feature trimming.

-- `CMakeLists.txt`: Organizes the build system for openVela using `CMake`.
+- `CMakeLists.txt`: Organizes the build system for openvela using `CMake`.

 - `Make.defs`: Indicates whether the current directory needs to be compiled and must be included by the parent directory.